 The Music Program focuses on instrumental music.
 Beginning students explore the elements of music – rhythm, melody and harmony through the study of piano.
 Students learn to read music and critical listening skills are developed through exposure to a variety of musical styles including classical, jazz, rock and world music.
-Music Majors choose a string instrument – violin, viola, cello or guitar to deepen their study of music at a higher level and give live performances in and out of school.
+At the beginning of 7th grade, Music Majors choose a string instrument – violin, viola, cello or guitar to deepen their study of music give live performances in and out of school.

 Unit 1: Recorder